13 Bathroom Renovation Mistakes That Could Break Your Budget

 11. Skimping on Ventilation

-Don’t let your new bathroom renovation go to waste!
+Don’t let your new bathroom renovation go to waste.
 Investing in a good exhaust fan prevents moisture buildup, which limits mold, mildew, and long-term damage in your beautiful new space.

+I’ll admit, it’s not the most glamorous part of a bathroom renovation, but it’s essential.
 Pay attention to the noise rating when choosing your fan.
 Look for models with lower sone ratings (1.5 sones or less) so the noise doesn’t impact your daily routines.

 12. Removing All Tubs from Your Home